gjbsaiia/linkedinBot/README.md

 same folder as "connect.py".

 I have mine running as a cron job, at 5 rounds a day (approx. 65 requests a day).
 However, I'd suggest trying it out in your command line first.
-All output to the logfile, logs to terminal as well.
+All output to the logfile logs to terminal as well.

 ## This program requires the following installs:
   - python 2.7 (prob already have this)